 Punch & The Fight

-Punch and The Fight are responses to research that I have been undertaking as part of the MA Book Arts course at Camberwell College, London.
-I have been looking into the lives of my great great uncles, The Marchant brothers, who were famous boxers in the 1920's and 30's.
+Punch is a response to my research into the lives of my great great uncles, The Marchant brothers, who were famous boxers in the 1920's and 30's.
 The most famous of the brothers was Billy Marchant.
 He had a very colourful life, when he was 15 he ran away from his home in Salford to join a fairground boxing booth before heading to America to fight in New York.
 He was injured in the First World War but still continued to box, taking to the ring in over 800 bouts!

 Whilst researching Billy at the National Fairground Archive in Sheffield I came across a passage in a book describing him as 'The first bona fide, fistic, folk hero' this text as well as old boxing and fairground posters became the inspiration behind Punch A bright pink hanging leporello book printed with wooden ‘Headline’ type on sugar paper.